ArnaudBuchholz/reserve/doc/configuration.md

 ## mappings

-An array of mappings that is evaluated in the order of declaration.
+An array of mappings :
+* For each incoming request, the mapings are evaluated in the order of declaration
 * Several mappings may apply to the same request
 * Evaluation stops when the request is **finalized** *(see the note below)*
 * When a handler triggers a redirection, the array of mappings is re-evaluated